 Each couple is different and each situation is comprised of its own facts and circumstances.
 It is imperative that you work with a family law attorney who understands that a divorce proceeding is not the same for each couple.
 The attorneys at Las Vegas Defense Group understand this and realize that this can be a very difficult time in a person's life.

-When deciding on the right family law attorney, it is best to work with someone who is knowledgeable on the law but is also sensitive to the situation and the needs of your family.
+When deciding on the right family law attorney, it is best to work with someone who is knowledgeable about the law but is also sensitive to the situation and the needs of your family.
 The attorneys at Las Vegas Defense Group have helped many clients through their divorce and other family law matters.

 Often times, a divorce is not just between two people.
 There may be children or other parties involved.
 Children are often confused and hurt when dealing with parents who are getting a divorce.
 Your children's needs are important.
 The right attorney will work hard to meet the needs of you and your children.
 Call us at 702-DEFENSE (702-333-3673) for a FREE consultation.